testingisdocumenting/webtau/webtau-docs/znai/HTTP/maven.md

 # Dependency

-You can use maven to add webtau as a dependency to you project (for autocompletion or to use with JUnit like runners).
+You can use maven to add WebTau as a dependency to you project (for autocompletion or to use with JUnit like runners).

 ```tabs
 Groovy: :include-file: maven/groovy-dep.xml